upstash/degree-guru/README.md

 - [`UpstashVectorStore`](https://github.com/upstash/degreeguru/blob/master/src/app/vectorstore/UpstashVectorStore.js) extends the LangChain vector store but it is not a complete implementation.
 It only implements the `similaritySearchVectorWithScore` method which is needed for our agent.
 Once the vector store is properly added to LangChain, this project can be updated with the new vector store.
 - When the non-streaming mode is enabled, message history causes an error after the user enters another query.
 - Our sources are available as urls in the Upstash Vector Database but we are not able to show the sources explicitly in the streaming mode.
+Instead, we provide the links to the chatbot as context and expect the bot to include the links in the response.